joekrie/the8/README.md

 * Facebook: authentication

 ## Domain terminology
 * Team: group of rowers, coxswains & coaches for a specified time.
-For example,
+For example, Novice Men 2015-16
 * Club: client that has signed up for service